Pulse generator: Bench pulse generators

-Simple bench pulse generators usually allow control of the pulse repetition rate (frequency), pulse width, delay with respect to an internal or external trigger and the high- and low-voltage levels of the pulses.
-More sophisticated pulse generators may allow control over the rise time and fall time of the pulses.
-Pulse generators are available for generating output pulses having widths (duration) ranging from minutes to under 1 picosecond.
+Bench pulse generators usually allow control of the pulse repetition rate, pulse width, delay with respect to an internal or external trigger, and the high and low voltage levels of the pulses.
+More sophisticated pulse generators may allow control over the pulse rise time and fall time.
+Pulse generators are available for generating pulse widths ranging from minutes to under one picosecond.
+Bench pulse generators are typically voltage sources, though some can generate current pulses.

-Pulse generators are generally voltage sources, with true current pulse generators being available only from a few suppliers.

-Pulse generators may use digital techniques, analog techniques, or a combination of both techniques to form the output pulses.
+Pulse generators may use digital techniques, analog techniques, or both to form the output pulses.
 For example, the pulse repetition rate and duration may be digitally controlled but the pulse amplitude and rise and fall times may be determined by analog circuitry in the output stage of the pulse generator.
 With correct adjustment, pulse generators can also produce a 50% duty cycle square wave.
 Pulse generators are generally single-channel, providing one frequency, delay, width and output.

-Optical pulse generators

-Light pulse generators are the optical equivalent to electrical pulse generators with rep rate, delay, width and amplitude control.
-The output in this case is light, typically from a LED or laser diode.